yaph/wikidata-dl/README.md

 ## Usage

-Download all results returned by the query and store them in the `wikidata` directory in the current working directory:
+Download result returned from the query and save it in the directory `./wikidata`:

     wikidata-dl /path/to/my-query.sparql

-Show only the result count returned by the query without downloading anything:

-    wikidata-dl --dry-run /path/to/my-query.sparql

 For a complete reference of the command line options run: